-On their return in the summer of 1966, they signed a recording contract with the Decca imprint Deram, worth a not to be sniffed at £50,000 in advances, updated their image by spending two hundred quid on trendy clobber and dropped the Sounds Unique brand for a more appropriate name, The Web.
-In January 1967 they relocated to the creative hub of the capital, where London born Tom Harris took over on saxophone, as Don Fay defected to Georgie Fame and the Blue Flames.
+On their return in the summer of 1966, they signed a recording contract with the Decca imprint Deram, for a not to be sniffed at £50,000 advance and updated their image by spending two hundred quid on trendy clothes.
+The Sounds Unique brand was also dropped for a more appropriate name, The Web.
+At the start of the new year, they relocated to the creative hub of the capital, where London born Tom Harris took over on saxophone from Don Fay, as he defected to Georgie Fame and the Blue Flames.
 Of more significance, the band also drafted in vocalist John L. Watson, an African / American former airman hailing from Clarksdale, Mississippi.
-He had spent the last three years fronting the curiously labelled John L. Watson and the Hummelflugs, (German for flight of the bumblebee), what’s even more curious is that the bulk of the group were not from Deutschland at all, but hailed from Swindon.
-The newly configured line-up heralded another name change to John L. Watson and the Web.
+Watson had spent the last three years fronting the curiously labelled John L. Watson and the Hummelflugs, (German for flight of the bumblebee), what’s even more curious is that the bulk of the group were not from Germany, but hailed from Swindon.
+The newly configured septet heralded another name change to John L. Watson and the Web.

-For Mike Vernon producing The Web was a busman’s holiday from his real stock in trade, committing the great and good of the British blues boom onto vinyl.
-He had already overseen sessions with John Mayall’s Bluesbreakers, Fleetwood Mac, Chicken Shack and Duster Bennett and had worked with visiting American blues men Eddie Boyd and Otis Spann.
-For the New York boogie pianist Errol Dixon’s album, Blues in the Pot (The Big City Blues of Errol Dixon), Vernon roped in guitarist Stan Web, drummer Dave Bidwell and bassist Andy Silvester from Chicken Shack and for brass embellishments and added percussion he looked no further than The Web’s Tom Harris and Lennie Wright plus Don Fay from the Blue Flames.
+For Mike Vernon, producing The Web was a busman’s holiday from his real stock in trade, committing the great and good of the British Blues Boom onto vinyl.
+He had already overseen sessions with John Mayall’s Bluesbreakers, Fleetwood Mac, Chicken Shack and Duster Bennett and had worked with visiting American blues men, Eddie Boyd and Otis Spann.
+For the New York boogie pianist Errol Dixon’s album, Blues in the Pot (The Big City Blues of Errol Dixon), Vernon roped in guitarist Stan Web, drummer Dave Bidwell and bassist Andy Silvester from Chicken Shack and for brass embellishments and added percussion he looked no further than The Web’s Tom Harris and Lennie Wright plus former Web member Don Fay from Georgie Fame and the Blue Flames.

-In early 1970 the band recorded I Spider at Wessex Sound Studios.
-This time out they kept the production in-house with Lennie Wright taking over from Mike Vernon and new boy Dave Lawson made a considerable impact by composing all the material.
-With I Spider the band changed tack by moving into progressive rock territory spurred on by Lawson’s dominant organ.
-The five tracks include “Always I Wait”, eight and a half minutes of intricate organ, guitar and vibraphone interplay, “Love You”, a dynamic rock song driven along by a frantic organ and brass riff topped off with fuzzed drenched guitar, the rhythmic instrumental “Ymphasomniac” and the standout, but darkly foreboding title track.
-That leaves the ten and a half minute song cycle “Concerto for Bedsprings”, a construction in five parts that are at times dreamy and soporific, sometimes jazz inspired and finally rocking and hard-hitting.
+For album number three, I Spider recorded at Wessex Sound Studios, they kept the production in-house with Lennie Wright taking over from Mike Vernon and new boy Dave Lawson made a considerable impact by composing all the material.
+With their latest offering, the band changed tack by moving into the realms of progressive rock spurred on by Lawson’s dominant organ.
+The five tracks include “Always I Wait”, an eight and a half minute brew of intricate organ, guitar and vibraphone interplay, “Love You”, a dynamic rock song driven along by a frantic organ and brass riff topped off with fuzzed drenched guitar, the rhythmic instrumental “Ymphasomniac” and the standout, but darkly foreboding title track.
+That leaves the ten and a half minute song cycle “Concerto for Bedsprings”, an arrangement in five parts that are at times dreamy and soporific, other sometimes jazz inspired and finally rocking and hard-hitting.
 Again the Melody Maker was on board, “All the material is the work of their newest member, organist Dave Lawson, and this gives their work the desired unity of conception and direction.
 The level of musicianship is higher than all but a handful of British bands, which is just as well because the writing demands performing skill”.
-Without a doubt I Spider is the pinnacle of the Web’s output and should have been the springboard for better things to come as it easily stands up to comparisons with other jazz / rock albums from the period.
+Without a doubt, I Spider is the pinnacle of the Web’s output and should have been the springboard for better things to come as it easily stands up to comparisons with other jazz / rock albums from the period.
 As it turned out, the album became the Web’s swansong, but not the end of the story.

-In 1971 the Web morphed into Samurai in a concerted effort to move away from the jazz / rock leanings of the past.
+In 1971, the Web morphed into Samurai in a concerted effort to move away from the jazz / rock leanings of the past.
 There were some minor changes in the line-up as Tom Harris quit and Don Fay returned, bringing saxophonist Tony Roberts with him to augment the arrangements, but apart from that Dave Lawson wrote all their compositions as before and Lennie Wright remained in the producer’s chair for their self-titled album.
-Housed in a cover depicting two naked oriental looking hippies rolling a joint, the music ploughed a lighter, progressive furrow than before and is reminiscent of bands that were coming out of the Canterbury scene in the early seventies such as Caravan, Hatfield and the North and Kevin Ayers.
-This lone album is where it all comes together for the band, as the sound, arrangements and writing all coalesce into a complete whole.
-Nothing overstays its welcome and the playing by all concerned is of the highest order.
-The two brass players and use of vibraphone remind the listener that most of the musicians originated from a jazz background, but they never hijack the arrangements with interminable blowing, or detract from the songs which are all strong, melodic and in places almost poppy.
+Housed in a cover depicting two naked oriental looking hippies rolling a joint, the music ploughed a lighter, progressive furrow than before and is reminiscent of bands that were coming out of the Canterbury scene in the early seventies such as Caravan, Hatfield and the North and Kevin Ayers and the Whole World.
+This lone album is where it all comes together, as the sound, arrangements and writing all coalesce into a complete whole.
+Nothing overstays its welcome, and the playing by all concerned is of the highest order.
+The two brass players and use of vibraphone remind the listener that most of the musicians originated from a jazz background, but they never hijack the concise arrangements with interminable blowing, or detract from the songs which are all strong, melodic and in places almost poppy.
 Stand out track, “As I Dried the Tears Away”, is an eight minute plus exercise in mood, texture and style.
-Released on the short lived Greenwich Gramophone Company imprint, a subsidiary of Chapter One records, the record didn’t stand a chance as the promotional budget was non-existent and the label went to the wall within the year.
+Released on the short-lived Greenwich Gramophone Company imprint, a subsidiary of Chapter One records, the record didn’t stand a chance as the promotional budget was non-existent and the label went to the wall within the year.